kerosene5/Dead_Drop/README.md

 # Heyo
 This little repo was made to show my implementation of a research paper regarding network security and steganography.

+If you would like to, the corresponding paper is in the repo as well.
+You can also go to https://dl.acm.org/doi/10.1145/3339252.3341488 in order to view it.

+I have attached a small diagram in order to explain the implementation.

 ![image](https://github.com/user-attachments/assets/498ead39-8ec7-4fa4-b050-89903c5b83aa)

+In essence, two devices (sender and receiver) which are present in the same network, are able to communicate by using the network router as a 'dead drop'.

+This works by sending message encoded ARP packets over the network, where the router stores their details.
+These details, which contain the encoded message, can then be accessed by the receiver, completing the communication line.